S3 Static Hosting Issues

 302 vs. 301

-Why AWS S3 static web server uses a a 302 error instead of a 301 Permanently Moved error in not clear.
-A 301 would help web crawlers like Google or Bing to register that photos
+Why AWS S3 Static Web Server uses a a 302 error instead of a 301 Permanently Moved error in not clear.
+A 301 would help web crawlers like Google or Bing to register that photos should be photos/ for example.

 One can implement a solution to change 302 to 301 by using a Lambda function for CloudFront Edge requests.
 See this blog for details.

-While a site will generally work when you employ the Nuxt Static Site Generation Directory Index.html and host it on Amazon AWS S3, there are significant drawbacks.
+While an AWS S3 site will generally work when you employ the Nuxt Index Static Output (default, autoSubfolderIndex: true) and host it on Amazon AWS S3, there are significant drawbacks.

-- All your SEO pages will have a trailing slash and it looks obsolete.
+- While your browser bar doesn't have a trailing slash, all your SEO pages will have a trailing slash and looks obsolete

-- In testing, a page without a trailing slash required 77 network calls whereas with a trailing slash was only 56 network calls.
+- In testing, a URL request to a page without a trailing slash required 77 network calls whereas if with a trailing slash was included, only 56 network calls.

-- Social 'share' buttons and users copying the website URL from the the browser bar will not include a trailing slash.
-If that link is embedded into a social media post, the social media platform crawler knows it does not get a 200 response and won't preview the page.
+- Social 'share' buttons and users copying the website URLs directly from the browser bar will embed social media links that a social platform crawler will not preview, because it does not get a 200 OK response from it (it gets a 302).

 - For example, X/Twitter tweet/post/DM will not provide site preview in the composer.